Rashad Washington: New York Jets

-Washington was selected by the Jets in the seventh round (236th overall) of the 2004 NFL Draft.
+Washington was selected by the Jets in the seventh round (236th overall) of the 2004 NFL draft.
 He saw action in 47 games from 2004 to 2007, making 77 tackles, 1.5 sacks and deflected 2 passes.
 He was released by the team on November 5, 2007.

 Wichita Wild

-On December 12, 2010 Washington signed a one-year deal with the Wichita Wild.
+On December 12, 2010, Washington signed a one-year deal with the Wichita Wild.
 His contract was renewed after the Wild's 2011 season.

 Kansas City Renegades

 Spent the 2013 Season with the Kansas City franchise of the CPIFL.

 Texas Revolution

 In 2014, Washington signed with the Texas Revolution of the Indoor Football League.
 Washington re-signed with the Revolution, who were moving to Champions Indoor Football, on October 1, 2014.

 Coaching career

-Washington joined the Revolution coaching staff in November, 2015 for the 2016 season.
+Washington joined the Revolution coaching staff in November 2015 for the 2016 season as defensive coordinator.